RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 For the customization of the different jewels we need different pages that allow to change the colour of the metal, the colour of the stone and to add a potential engraving.

 The first page you come to after choosing the jewel is the page for choosing the metal.
-We decided to do this because it seemed the most logical
+We decided to do this because it seemed the most logical.

 ```html
 <body>